 Key Ideas in Tort Law (2017)

 I am currently engaged in various projects.

-One is developing proposals for multi-authored volumes on Comparative Administrative Law (for OUP), a Legal History of the British Constitution, and a History of Law in Australia (both for CUP).
+One is the co-editing of multi-authored volumes on Comparative Administrative Law (for OUP), a History of the Constitution of the United Kingdom, and a Legal History of Australia (both for CUP).

 An important aim of these initiatives is to stimulate and encourage scholarship in these areas as well as to provide excellent, up-to-date treatments of these topics, especially for readers who already have some relevant knowledge.

-My current work in legal theory is concerned with the way power and authority are distributed in complex legal and governmental systems using comparative and historical methodologies.
+My current work in legal theory and public law is concerned with the way power and authority are distributed and controlled in complex legal and governmental systems using comparative and historical methodologies.